GrapheneOS/hardened_malloc/README.md

     * Top-level isolated regions for each arena
     * Divided up into isolated inner regions for each size class
         * High entropy random base for each size class region
-        * No deterministic / low entropy offsets between allocations with different size classes
+        * No deterministic/low entropy offsets between allocations with different size classes
     * Metadata is completely outside the slab allocation region
         * No references to metadata within the slab allocation region
-        * No deterministic / low entropy offsets to metadata
+        * No deterministic/low entropy offsets to metadata
     * Entire slab region starts out non-readable and non-writable
     * Slabs beyond the cache limit are purged and become non-readable and non-writable memory again